cwang04/LoL-Data-Analysis/README.md

 p
 -value, and your conclusion.
 Justify why these choices are good choices for answering the question you are trying to answer.

-Null Hypothese: The champions in League of Legends are balanced.
+Null Hypothesis: The champions in League of Legends are balanced.
 TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced.
 TVD =\= 0

 Test Statistic = Total Variance Distance of winrate vs lossrate

 We want to use TVD here since we are comparing the numerical values of categorical values, champions vs win + loss rate

+<iframe
+  src="assets/q4graph1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Framing a Prediction Problem